How to invest in yourself?

 There are smart ways, then, some not so smart ways.

-Here’s four smart ways:
+Here are four smart ways:

+Saving money has shown to increase your happiness.
 Start looking for ways to save more of your income.

 Investing your money is investing in yourself.